Troy (soundtrack): Background

 Composer Gabriel Yared originally worked on the score for Troy for over a year, having been hired by the director, Wolfgang Petersen.

 Yared wrote and recorded his score and Tanja Carovska provided vocals on various portions of the music, as she later would on composer James Horner's version of the soundtrack.
 However, after a screening of the film with an early incomplete version of the score, the reactions at test screenings were against it and in less than a day Yared was off the project without being given a chance to fix or change his music, while Warner Bros was already looking for a replacement.
 According to Yared, his score was removed due to a complaint by the screening audience that the score was too "old-fashioned".

 The replacement score was written by composer James Horner in about four weeks.
 He used Carovska's vocals again and also included traditional Eastern Mediterranean music and brass instruments.
 Drums are conspicuous in the most dramatic scenes: most notably, in the duel between Achilles and Hector.
 Horner also collaborated with American singer/songwriter Josh Groban and lyricist Cynthia Weil to write an original song for the film's end credits.
-The product of this collaboration, "Remember Me" was performed by Groban with additional vocals by Tanja Tzarovska.
+The product of this collaboration, "Remember" was performed by Groban with additional vocals by Tanja Carovska.
 The song is available on the film's original soundtrack.
 There is a slight difference between the version of the song available on CD soundtrack and the one playing in the end credits.
 The score features wailing vocals, which was popularized in Gladiator (2000) by composer Hans Zimmer.